 Archaeology 2492; Political Science 2100, 2800, 3610, 3820; Psychology 2012, 2100, 2800, 3533, 3640; the former Social Work 2510, the former Social Work 3510, 3721, 4612, 5112; Sociology 2100, 2230, 2250, 3120.

-In some cases, students may substitute one optional course not listed in section 2, that has relevance to their area of speciality and to the field of criminology.
-Students may submit their request, in writing, to the Assistant Director, Certificate Programs, Division of Lifelong Learning.
+In some cases, a student may substitute one optional course not listed above, that has relevance to their area of speciality and to the field of criminology.
+A student may submit his/her request, in writing, to the Assistant Director, Certificate Programs, Division of Lifelong Learning.
 The Advisory Committee will consider the request.
 Permission to substitute must be obtained prior to the student enrolling in or completing the course.

-Criminology 3301 Selected Topics in Criminology is not offered on a regular basis.
-Students may enroll in this course several times as content changes, however it may be applied to the certificate only once.
+Two of Criminology 1302, 1303, 3301.
+A student should be aware that Criminology 3301 is not offered on a regular basis.
+A student may enroll in this course several times as content changes, however it may be applied to the certificate only once.